GL-Li/vimwiki/Rust_language.md

     }
     ```

-**useing trait bounds to conditionally implement methods** thta have given traints.
+**using trait bounds to conditionally implement methods** that have given traits.
 It is a way to avoid compiling errors when defining methods on generic types.

 - `PartialOrd` trait to compare

     ```rust
     use std::fmt::Display;

     struct Pair<T> {
         x: T,
         y: T,
     }

     // no restriction on method new()
     impl<T> Pair<T> {
         fn new(x: T, y: T) -> Self {
             Self { x, y }
         }
     }

     // cmp_display() only works for type implementing Display and PartialOrd.
     // Otherwise >= or println! will report a cmpliler error impl<T: Display + PartialOrd> Pair<T> {